How to sell a house without an estate agent

 If you are considering selling a house without an estate agent, the first thing you’ll need to consider is how you will decide on an asking price for your property.

-If you’re undecided about whether you whether to sell your house with or without an estate agent, you could ask some local estate agents to value your property and see about how you feel about selling your property privately after they’ve spoken to you about the service they offer.
+If you’re undecided about whether to sell your house with or without an estate agent, you could ask some local estate agents to value your property.
+Hearing about the service they offer may help to give you a clearer idea about how you want to proceed.

 Who will take the photographs?